 First things first, there are very few situations in which you can enter New Zealand right now: the borders are closed to most people.

 Essentially, you have to be a New Zealand citizen, resident, or family of a New Zealand citizen/resident.
 If you’re the latter, you also need to be travelling with said citizen/resident when you enter the country.
+(That’s me!
+My partner is a Kiwi, so I had to apply for a partner of a New Zealand citizen exception to be approved.)

 New Zealand doesn’t currently have any community transmission within the country and wants to keep it that way.
 And so, the government has opened up a handful of managed isolation facilities across the country; places to keep new arrivals until they’re deemed safe to enter.
 These hotels are run and guarded by the New Zealand Army.